What Is a Prospect vs. a Lead?

 The Difference Between a Prospect and a Lead

 A prospect is often confused as a lead.
 A lead is an unqualified contact.
-Any potential client or customer you meet that hasn't been qualified as a prospect, is a lead.
+Any potential client or customer you meet that hasn't been qualified as a prospect is a lead.
 In the sales process, you gather leads first, qualify them into prospects, and then move them through your sales funnel or process.

+You determine this by qualifying them on one criterion, usually your target market.
+For example, you can buy lists based on demographics and interests (target market).
+You can narrow a phone book or Internet search on your target market's location.
 And while you're standing in line, you can strike up a conversation that would get you information about whether or not the lead was in your target market.

 Once you've determined that the lead could be a prospect (fits at least one criteria), you then work to qualify them under the other criteria.
-This can be done in a variety of ways, including a phone call, in person meeting, online form, email, etc. Your goal is to determine if the lead is a good candidate for what you offer (target market), and has the money and ability to buy.
+This can be done in a variety of ways, including a phone call, in-person meeting, online form, email, etc. Your goal is to determine if the lead is a good candidate for what you offer (target market), and has the money and ability to buy.